Kartikp2/CourseProject/README.md

   - Go to browser and hit url https://localhost:3000

 # Files

+**Not all of the coursera-dl files were uploaded as they take up a lot of space ( the project is already close to 1GB!)**

 - Documents
   - Contains proposal, progress report, powerpoint, and final documentation
 - Course